wp-plugins/hdw-tube/readme.txt

 == Changelog ==

 = 1.0 =
-* Initial release of the HDW Tube plugin for WordPress
+* Initial release of the HDW Tube plugin(WordPress video gallery) for WordPress = 1.2 =
+* Solved an issue in javascript.